rhaiscript/book/src/rust/custom.md

 ------------------------------

-In order to use the [`in`] operator with a custom type for an [array], the `==` operator must be registered for the custom type:
+In order to use the [`in`] operator with a custom type for an [array], the `==` operator must be registered for the custom type.

 ```rust no_run
 // Assume 'TestStruct' implements `PartialEq`